carpentries-incubator/hermes_metadata_lesson/episodes/xml_schema.md

 </xsd:complexType>
 ```

-The element „ort“ itself is another complexType nested within the complexType „tArchiv“.
+The element "ort" itself is another complexType nested within the complexType "tArchiv".
 This is done to assign a special attribute only to this element.

 ::: callout
 An XML that conforms to a Schema is called valid.